Torney General Hospital: El Mirador Hotel

 The El Mirador Hotel opened on December 31, 1927, as 20 acres Desert Resort.
 The hotel was built by Prescott Thresher Stevens and the Los Angeles architect firm of Walker & Eisen.
-El Mirador Hotel was busy spot visited by Hollywood stars and the wealthy.
+El Mirador Hotel was a busy spot visited by Hollywood stars and the wealthy.
 At the 1928 opening were: Douglas Fairbanks, Mary Pickford and Lillian Gish.
-The hotel had an open policy, frequent guests were Marx Brothers, Al Jolson and Albert Einstein.
-The hotel had Spanish-Colonial Revival-style bell tower, 200 rooms, tennis courts, Olympic swimming pool, horse stables, and a golf course.
+The hotel had an open policy, frequent guests were the Marx Brothers, Al Jolson and Albert Einstein.
+The hotel had a Spanish-Colonial Revival-style bell tower, 200 rooms, tennis courts, Olympic swimming pool, horse stables, and a golf course.
 El Mirador is Spanish for watchtower.
-The 120-acre golf course was California' first desert golf course.
+The 120-acre golf course was California's first desert golf course.
 Stevens built the hotel at a cost of one million dollars.
 The good times at the hotel ended with the Wall Street Crash on October 24, 1929.
 Stevens sold the hotel at loss for $300,000 in 1932.
 Purchased by bondholders Tony Burke and Frank Bogert, the new owners publicized Palm Springs and the hotel as an international playground.
-Amos 'n' Andy show was broadcast from the hotel in the early 1930s.
+The Amos 'n' Andy show was broadcast from the hotel in the early 1930s.

 Torney General Hospital

-The US Army purchased the El Mirador Hotel in July 1942 and rebuilt the 139 acre complex as a 1600-bed general hospital.
+The US Army purchased the El Mirador Hotel in July 1942 and rebuilt the 139-acre complex as a 1600-bed general hospital.
 A year later, in 1943, the Army transferred the hospital to the Army Air Forces.
 Torney General Hospital was named after George H. Torney (1850–1913), physician in the United States Navy and Army who served as the 21st Surgeon General of the United States Army.
 Torney General Hospital was used for general medicine, with specialized care for rheumatic fever, general surgery and orthopedic surgery.
-The hospital supported the Desert Training Center, other California training camps and troops returning home from overseas.
+The hospital supported the Desert Training Center, other California training camps, and troops returning home from overseas.
 With a shortage of manpower, 250 men with the Italian Service Unit worked at the hospital.
 A Women's Army Corps Detachment also worked at the hospital.
 Units stationed at Torney General Hospital during World War II included: